Wendy’s passions are travel, nature and

-and communication, which intersect in her position as Nat Hab's chief writer and editor.
+communication, which intersect in her position as Nat Hab's chief writer, editor and grammarian.
 A Northwest native who got hooked on the Colorado sunshine and powder snow when she came out from Seattle for grad school, Wendy lives in Boulder.
-She has worked as a freelance journalist, copywriter
+Wendy has worked as a freelance journalist, copywriter and

-, she also writes periodically for the travel blogs of the Adventure Collection, Huffington Post, Budget Travel and Gaiam
+, she also writes periodically for the travel blogs of the Adventure Collection, Huffington Post and

 Budget Travel and does the occasional freelance feature.

 Wendy and her husband have a son and daughter who are also avid travelers and nature lovers, and they share their home with an Alaskan malamute and her companion cat.
 When Wendy isn't going around the world in her head while working for Nat Hab, you'll find her skiing and hiking, road-tripping around the West, frequenting farmers markets and artisan food shops for cooking inspiration, following current affairs, and singing in community choral ensembles.